guildai/guildai/guild/tests/namespaces.md

     >>> pypi = namespace.for_name("pypi")
     >>> gpkg = namespace.for_name("gpkg")

-If a name isn't registered as a namespace, `for_name` raises a lookup
+If a name isn't registered as a namespace, `for_name` raises an error:
-error:

     >>> namespace.for_name("other")
     Traceback (most recent call last):
-    LookupError: other
+    NamespaceError: other

 ## Package names and pip